kritsanan1/React-TypeScript-Application/replit.md

 - **Deployment**: Replit

 ## Core Features
-- User authentication and authorization
+- User authentication and authorization with Replit Auth
-- Dashboard for content, media, and product management
+- Comprehensive dashboard for content, media, and product management
-- Article management with multi-language support
+- Article management with multi-language support and AI enhancement
-- Media library management
+- Media library management with smart categorization
-- Product catalog with inventory tracking
+- Product catalog with inventory tracking and AI-generated descriptions
-- Stripe payment integration
+- Stripe payment integration for monetization
-- Google Analytics tracking
+- Google Analytics tracking for performance insights
-- Gemini AI content recommendations and creation
+- Gemini AI content recommendations and creation tools
-- Analytics reports and insights
+- Advanced analytics reports with AI-powered insights
-- Freemium subscription model
+- Freemium subscription model with tier-based access

 ## Architecture Decisions
 - Using database storage instead of memory storage for persistence